-We have audited the accompanying financial statements which comprise the statements of financial position of the Group and the Company as at 31 March 2023, and the related statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the accompanying financial statements which comprise the statements of financial position of the Group and the Company as at 31 March 2024, and the related statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes to the financial statements, including the material accounting policy information.

-In our opinion, the financial statements give a true and fair view of the financial position of the Group and the Company as at 31 March 2023, and of their financial performance and their cash flows for the year then ended in accordance with the Companies Act 2016 ("Act") and the Malaysian Financial Reporting Standards.
+In our opinion, the financial statements give a true and fair view of the financial position of the Group and the Company as at 31 March 2024, and of their financial performance and their cash flows for the year then ended in accordance with the Companies Act 2016 ("Act") and the Malaysian Financial Reporting Standards.